 Should I Buy or Lease a Company Vehicle?

-Small business owners often rely on vehicles to run their operations.
+Small business owners often rely on Company vehicles to run their operations.
 Whether you use a car to visit clients, a van to make deliveries, or a truck out on a job site, a common question comes up – should I buy or lease?

 To answer that question, let’s start with why you might choose to lease or buy.

 Leasing a car – Under this arrangement, you enter into a lease agreement and pay a monthly amount.
 You may be required to put a small amount down toward the lease.
 The agreement typically covers a period of two to three years.
 At the end of the lease, the vehicle is turned back in.
 In some cases, you may have the option to purchase the vehicle at its current fair market value at the end of the lease.

 Monthly lease payments are typically less than what they would be if you purchased and financed the car.
 However, lease agreements usually have a limit for the total miles that can be driven.
 This mileage limit is typically 10,000 – 12,000 miles per year.
 If you exceed this limit, you will be charged an extra fee for every mile above the allowed amount.

 What You Can Deduct – The Canadian Revenue Agency (CRA) allows you to deduct up to $800 plus HST of your lease payments each month.
 This is limited to the percentage that the vehicle is used for business purposes.
 The CRA considers any vehicle that is $30,000 or more as a luxury vehicle, which may slightly reduce the amount of lease payments that you can deduct for business use.